 Step 7: Client Review/Finalization

 During this stage, we will provide you with a copy of the formation documents and a draft operating agreement or bylaws.
 As you look through these documents, if there is anything that you would like changed, please contact us.
 If everything looks good, the document can be signed and stored in your company records.
 If you would like, send us a copy and we will also keep it in our records for your later reference.

 Once you have signed the documentation, your entity is fully formed and this matter will be closed in our office; however, you will remain a client of the form for as long as you maintain your Guarded Pockets™ membership.

 At Rick Davis Real Estate Law, we believe in having fair, predictable and transparent pricing.
 Therefore, we post all of our pricing here on our website.
 With that being said, the cost of business planning will vary depending on the structure selected for your business.

 If you sign up for our services, we will schedule a strategy session where we discuss the right entity structure for you and your business.
 The cost of the strategy session is $250; however, that amount is then applied to the fees owed for forming your entity.
 The reason we charge for this initial strategy session is that we will spend time evaluating your situation and the information you submit on your intake form, and following the strategy session you are not required to use any additional services from our firm.

 The costs for the formation of your entity will then vary based on the entity structure selected.
-You can view our pricing by visiting this page on our website, which links to the exact same forms you will use to sign up for services after becoming a Guarded Pockets™ member.
+You can view our pricing by visiting this page on our website.
 All costs include the required state fees and are all inclusive.